bharathreddy751/Crop-Fertilizer-Prediction/README.md

 # Crop Fertilizer Prediction

-This project predicts the best fertilizer for a given crop based on soil and environmental conditions such as Nitrogen, Phosphorus, Potassium, Temperature, Humidity, pH, and Rainfall.
+This project predicts the best fertilizer for a given crop based on soil and environmental conditions such as Soil Type, Crop Type, Humidity, Moisture, Nitrogen, Phosphorus, Potassium and Temperature.
 It uses Machine Learning to assist farmers and agricultural researchers in optimizing crop yield.

 ## Features
 - Input soil and weather conditions